Skip to content

 The 'Ailfframio' Exhibition

 A picture paints a thousand words… or does it?
-This summer, a brand-new exhibition arrives at Penrhyn Castle created by some local community groups.
+This July, a brand-new exhibition created by our local community takes over the Grand Hall at Penrhyn Castle.

 Take a look at Henry Hawkins’ depiction of the Penrhyn Quarry.
 What can you see?